Michael Laws

 Michael Laws (born 1957) is a New Zealand politician, broadcaster and writer.
 Laws was a Member of Parliament for six years, starting in 1990, initially for the National Party.
-In Parliament he voted against his party on multiple occasions and in 1996 defected to the newly founded New Zealand First party, but resigned Parliament the same year following a scandal in which he selected a company part-owned by his wife for a government contract.
+In Parliament he voted against his party on multiple occasions and in 1996 defected to the newly founded New Zealand First party, but resigned from Parliament the same year following a scandal in which he selected a company part-owned by his wife for a government contract.

 Laws has also been a media personality, working as a Radio Live morning talkback host and a longstanding The Sunday Star-Times columnist.

 Laws has held several roles in local government since 1995.
 He has been elected as a councillor to Napier City Council (1995–1996), Whanganui District Council (2013–2014) and Otago Regional Council (2016 – present), as a member of Whanganui District Health Board, and as Mayor of Whanganui (2004–2010).

 Early life

 Laws was born in Wairoa on 26 June 1957.
 He moved with his parents to Whanganui where he received his pre-tertiary education at Tawhero Primary School, Whanganui Intermediate School, and Whanganui Boys' College.
 His father, Keith Laws, a schoolteacher, became rector (principal) of Waitaki Boys' High School in Oamaru and then of Scots College, Wellington.

 On leaving school, Laws worked at the Whakatu freezing works before entering the University of Otago, graduating with first-class honours in history and won an Otago University sporting blue.
 He later obtained a Master of Arts from Victoria University.
 During his time at Otago, he attracted controversy as a key member of a student organisation that supported the 1981 Springbok Tour.
 He also became a public speaker and captained both the New Zealand Universities and New Zealand debating teams in the early-mid-1980s.